roop/AppStoreReceiptDecoder/README.md

 project introduces multiple source files and warnings, and is not Swift 1.2-friendly because of the use of function pointers.

-This projects provides a clean one-file receipt decoder in Swift.
+This project provides a clean one-file receipt decoder in Swift.

 [asn1c]: https://github.com/vlm/asn1c